masterX244/SenaFirmwareUtils/README.md

  * Flash dump of the Headset via SPI.
 Requires ADK
  * Jailbreaking Sena Headsets to accept selfsigned DFU files.
 Requries ADK
  * Resignign DFU Files.
 Requires ADK
+ * Parsing of CSR generation FlashFS and for the QCC51xx version of that FlashFS

+Uses JAVA17 features